Overview

 Ecuador's Coastal Lowlands and Central Coastal Plain

-Ecuador's coastal lowlands feature deciduous forests and savanna regions in which Bombacaceae trees, Mimosaceae trees and Rain trees are some of the most common sights, all growing between 60 and 80 meters tall, with wide canopies.
+Ecuador's coastal lowlands feature deciduous forests and savanna regions in which Bombacaceae trees, Mimosaceae trees, and rain trees are some of the most common sights, all growing between 60 and 80 meters tall, with wide canopies.

 Much of the flora of the coastal lowlands has been cleared for agriculture.
-Only two species of palm trees remain: the canopy Royal palm or chivila, and the Ecuadorian Ivory palm endemic to western Ecuador, both species being important for the economy of the region.
+Only two species of palm trees remain: the canopy royal palm or chivila, and the Ecuadorian ivory palm, endemic to western Ecuador, both species being important for the economy of the region.

 Lowland Rainforest of Northwestern Ecuador

-Ecuador's rainforest has an amazing biodiversity and an abundance of plant species, new ones constantly being discovered, mostly vascular plants, cacti, ferns, orchids, bromeliads, and trees including the Euterpe Precatoria palm, the giant Ceiba tree or Kapok tree which can reach up to 200 feet, growing more than 13 feet per year, and the Naranjilla tree covered with thorns and purple flowers which gives small oranges with green juice.
 Several varieties of vines and lianas grow on trees, sometimes strangling them or hanging off them.
-As a way to protect themselves, many plants are covered in thorns or secrete harmful toxins or simply taste terrible.
-Bromeliads form little ecosystems of their own, their leaves forming a bowl that catches rainwater and nutrients, which in turn make a perfect home for up to 250 species, including snails and treefrogs.
+As a way to protect themselves, many plants are covered in thorns, secrete harmful toxins, or simply taste terrible.
+Bromeliads form little ecosystems of their own, their leaves forming a bowl that catches rainwater and nutrients, which in turn makes a perfect home for up to 250 species, including snails and tree frogs.

 Cloud Forests